 "The purpose of law is to prevent the strong from always having their way." - Ovid, 1st-Century Roman Poet.

 I especially like this quote since it relates to the practice of personal injury law in that the law protects, or is supposed to protect, the victims and the injured against the big business tactics of the insurance companies.
 If you haven't seen the movie "The Rainmaker", or if you haven't seen it lately, go rent it and pay particular attention to the way the insurance company operates.
 Of course justice prevails in the end so its a feel good movie for me (even if there are some jabs at the practice of law in the beginning of the movie); overall this is a great movie about how the powerful try to take advantage of the weak but how the law protects the little guy.

-The Florida Lawblog covers current legal topics, and stories of interest to the Florida legal community.
-Where possible we provide links to other articles, court cases, or reprint articles of interest which have appeared in other publications.
-Some blog posts may include the opinion of the authors, and readers are encouraged to view the referenced materials and links, and come to their own conclusions.
-The Florida Law Blog is published by Charles and Kathryn Scott of the law firm of Scott and Fenderson PA.
-See www.scottandfenderson.com You should not rely on any information contained within this site when making legal decisions or handling legal matters.
-This site does not constitute legal advice.
-Always seek the advice of a lawyer before making any decision or taking any course of action on any legal matter.
+The Florida Lawblog, is a publication by S & F Media LLC, and covers current legal topics, and stories of interest in Florida law.
+Some content is based on guest commentary, or links to previously published articles, and court cases which have appeared in other publications.
+Posts may include the opinion of contributing authors, and readers are encouraged to view the referenced materials and links, and come to their own conclusions.
+You should not rely on any information contained within this site when making legal decisions or handling legal matters.
+This site is limited to Florida law topics, and does not constitute legal advice, nor does this site constitute an advertisement or solicitation for business, always seek the advice of a lawyer in your state before making any decision or taking any course of action on any legal matter.
 The hiring of a lawyer is an important decision that should not be based solely upon advertisements.
-Before you decide ask us to send you free written information on our qualifications and experience.
+Before you decide to hire a lawyer, ask them to send you free written information on their qualifications and experience.